, | 3 min read

 We speak a lot about computer simulations (software) and vehicle changes (hardware), but the human element is an often-overlooked factor.
 Ultimately, a driver is expected to extract maximum performance from a racecar.
 And a solid personal relationship between a driver and race engineer is a key part of this performance; a special language develops in communications between the two, and the more time they spend together, the more effective they will be as partners.

 As described above, track test days are limited, as is on-track time during practice and qualifying.
-Unfortunately, this reduces the available time engineers and drivers to forge the working relationships that will pay dividends on race day.
+Unfortunately, this reduces the available time engineers and drivers have to forge the working relationships that will pay dividends on race day.
 However, a properly configured driving simulator laboratory replicates the track environment and enables drivers and engineers to nurture their relationships – if only by multiplying the number of hours spent working together.

 Summary